GMW2021 is organised with the support of the Italian G20 Presidency

 Where can you learn more about Global Money Week?

-CYFI has published 6 GMW Reports from 2013.
+Seven GMW Reports have been published since 2013!
 These Reports will provide you with an overview of activities and events that took place in different countries around the world.
 They are full of fantastic ideas of how children and youth, communities and countries around the world have taken part in GMWs.